Graflinger/Azure-ML-Engineer-Udacity-2/README.md

 This model got deployed using a Azure Container instance.

 ## Enable logging
+Logging got enabled using the Python sdk inside the notebook.ipynb jupyter notebook

 ## Swagger documentation
+Swagger documentation was downloaded via a json file and the swagger documentation website was locally deployed using both scripts in the starter_files/swagger/ folder

 ## Consume Model Endpoint
+The endpoint got consumed using the endpoint.py script, which is located in the starter_files folder

 ## Create, Publish and Consume a Pipeline